elegans-io/cold-start-recommender/README.md

 filter on the co-occurence matrix) are premature.
 It aims to *gather data* in order to immediately personalise the user experience.

-TODO Future releases will include state of the art algorithms

 CSRec is written in Python, and under the hood it uses the `Pandas`_ library.